PsykoSoldi3r/docker-jenkins/README.md

 ### Deploy
 1. Create a new droplet with the pre installed docker image (can be found under `One-click apps`)
-2. Use the following script for the user data (it takes some time before jenkins is up after droplet is created)
+2. Use the following script for the user data
 ```bash
 #!/bin/bash